g33kex/ServerWitch/README.md

 ## How to Use

+Please read and understand the [Disclaimer](#disclaimer) section before running this on your system.

 ```
 curl -s https://raw.githubusercontent.com/g33kex/ServerWitch/main/run.sh | sh
 ```

 1. This command downloads and runs the executable, which will print a session ID.
+You can also download the executable from the [releases page](https://github.com/g33kex/ServerWitch/releases/) or built it yourself.
 2. Provide this session ID to the Server Witch custom GPT.
 3. Ask the GPT to configure your server.
 Here are some suggestions:
     * Install Apache and set up a test webpage on port 8080.